Stanzin7/Stanzin7/README.md

 - 💬 Ask me about ** Full-Stack development and AI/ML **

-- 🤝 I am also a Full-Stack freelancer.
+- 🤝 I am also a Java-Full-Stack freelancer.
 Happy to assist with software solutions.

-- 📫 Reach me at **s.norzang65@gmail.com**
+- 📫 Reach me at **snorzang65@gmail.com**

 - 📄 Know about my experiences [My Portfolio](https://stanzin7.github.io/myPortfolio/)